tardate/LittleArduinoProjects/playground/ESP8266/SerialTest/README.md

 OK
 ```

-### Connect ot an Access Point..
+### Connect to an Access Point..
 ..list the access points we can see (AT+CWLAP), and join (AT+CWJAP).
-Test to see if we are still joined after a rest (yes!)
+Test to see if we are still joined after a reset: yes.

 ```
 AT+CWLAP